 - Coordinating all sub-contractors and keeping the construction phase running smoothly

 Some basement contractors can help with the design of your basement remodel.
-Others will point you in the right direction based on meetings, and ask you to visit showrooms and then provide them with the products and materials you choose.
-If you really want a professional who will make suggestions, help you choose the best items for your basement remodel, and design the space for you; it is very important that you ask your contractor these questions to avoid common misconceptions.
+Others will point you in the right direction based on meetings, ask you to visit showrooms, and then provide them with the products and materials you choose.
+Suppose you want a professional who will make suggestions, help you choose the best items for your basement remodel, and design the space for you.
+In that case, you must ask your contractor these questions to avoid common misconceptions.

 The Design/Build Company

 When you work with a design and build company, all parts of a basement remodel are planned for, coordinated, and executed.
-Just as the name implies, they will design and build your basement remodel.
+As the name implies, they will design and build your basement remodel.
 However, the cost of your basement remodel will depend on the scope of work performed.

 Design/build companies offer different service packages.
-As a result, some homeowners may be expecting more than they pay for.
+As a result, some homeowners may expect more than they pay.
 Here are some of the services design/build professionals might perform: